projectapex/XML-Repo/README.md

 ### Do not:

--   Expect your request to be fulfilled instantly.
-We are real people, and have real lives
+-   Expect your request to be fulfilled instantly; we are real people, and have real lives

--   Spam your request for a map XML to be written, it will decrease the chances that we will actually do it
+-   Spam your request for a map XML to be written; it will decrease the chances that we will actually do it

 ## Formatting